Fonkeyy/Project_CV-Application/README.md

 - **Introduction to useReducer**: In one component, I implemented the useReducer hook to manage multiple states efficiently.

 ## Features
--**Editable Fields**: All fields are editable -**Customization**: The application allows users to import background images and profile pictures to personalize their CV.
+- **Editable Fields**: All fields are editable
+- **Customization**: The application allows users to import background images and profile pictures to personalize their CV.
--**Dynamic Tiles**: The user can add or delete tiles as needed -**Social Media Integration**: The application supports the inclusion of external URLs to social media buttons, enabling easy access to online profiles.
+- **Dynamic Tiles**: The user can add or delete tiles as needed
+- **Social Media Integration**: The application supports the inclusion of external URLs to social media buttons, enabling easy access to online profiles.

 ## Screenshots